Aspects of Negro Life: Song of the Towers. (1934) Painting by Aaron Douglas

 The designation ‘African American music’ here refers to the distinctive forms that emerged from Afro-descendant people and cultures in North America, borrowing from African traditions, but inspired mainly by the Black experience in the United States.
 The myriad interactions of African American music with other music genres, as well as other art forms, both in the Americas and in other parts of the world are of course of vital interest for this conference.

-Thanks to our BU Co-sponsors and Collaborators: BU Arts Initiative, College of Arts and Sciences, BU Center for the Humanities, College of Fine Arts, African Studies Center, African American Studies, Office of the Provost, Department of History, New England and American Studies Program, the School of Music and the College of Communication.
+Thanks to our BU Co-sponsors and Collaborators: BU Arts Initiative, College of Arts and Sciences, BU Center for the Humanities, College of Fine Arts, African Studies Center, African American Studies, Office of the Provost, Department of History, New England and American Studies Program, the School of Music, College of Communication, Hutchins Center for African and African American Research at Harvard University, and the Howard Gotlieb Archival Research Center.